Michael Eriksson

 2. Women, in my experience, are often more diligent than men; and the less advanced the subject matter, the more important is diligence for good grades.
 This for at least two reasons:

 First, texts, topics, problems, ..., typically have a “DMZ” in intelligence where the more intelligent can handle the situation with ease and the less intelligent cannot handle it at all; whereas the student in the DMZ can cope, but with more or less effort depending on where in the zone he is.
-The implication is that for easy tasks, hard work is the main determinant; and for hard tasks, intelligence is an absolute pre-requisite (depending on the exact details, intelligence may be enough, in it self, or may require diligence in addition).
+The implication is that for easy tasks, hard work is the main determinant; and for hard tasks, intelligence is an absolute pre-requisite (depending on the exact details, intelligence might be enough, in it self, or might require diligence in addition).

 Second, the less thinking is required, the less intellectual stimulation is present—which implies that someone who can overcome this lack of stimulation has an advantage.
-Notably, more intelligent people can have a severe disadvantage here, with poor grades resulting from boredom and lack of stimulation.
+Notably, more intelligent students can have a severe disadvantage here, with poor grades resulting from boredom and lack of stimulation.

 Addendum:

-Notably, according to several articles (cf. below), some educations systems have changed from assessment by one or two larger examinations of knowledge and understanding to “continual assessment” by a stream of course work.
+Notably, according to several articles (cf. below), some education systems have changed from assessment by one or two larger examinations of knowledge and understanding to “continual assessment” by a stream of course work.
 This is obviously a disadvantage for those who “work smart”, and an advantage for those who “work hard”: Someone who could spend a week before the exam with hard study and earn the grade he had his eyes set on, can no longer do so, but has to spend noticeably more time doing leg-work.
 In contrast, someone who lacked the brains for fast learning can now earn good grades by sheer diligence.

 3. Girls mature physically at an earlier age, and are likely to have some gain from this in their teens.
 In particular, there are statistics showing that they have a marginally higher average IQ in their early teens, with the adult difference (typical numbers put men ahead by 2–5 points) only developing later.